weewx/weewx/docs_src/quickstarts/debian.md

 The upgrade process will not modify the WeeWX databases.

 Unmodified files will be upgraded.
-If modifications have been made to the WeeWX configuration, you will be prompted as to whether you want to keep the existing configuration or accept the new configuration.
+If modifications have been made to the WeeWX configuration, you will be prompted whether you want to keep the existing configuration or accept the new configuration.
 Either way, a copy of the option you did not choose will be saved.